 Montague Island Experience 9-12 November 2018

-Whether you are an artist or a nature photographer, you will love the opportunity to sit amidst hundreds of breeding terns and gulls with newly emerged chicks, watch the little penguins arrive ashore in the evenings and see seals on the rocky shoreline.
-There is an optional tour available for people wishing to snorkel with the seals (details on application).
-Accommodation is at the historical lighthouse, with twin share and single room accommodation available, and all meals are provided throughout the program.
+Whether you are an artist or a nature photographer, you will love this opportunity to sit amidst hundreds of breeding terns and gulls with newly emerged chicks, watch the little penguins arrive ashore in the evenings and see seals on the rocky shoreline.
+There is an optional tour at extra cost available for people wishing to snorkel with the seals (details on application).
+Price includes return boat trip, accommodation is at the historical lighthouse, with twin share rooms (single supplement may be available for $1,230 including GST) and all meals throughout the program.
 Experienced watercolour and gouache artist, Lesley Wallington, will provide artistic guidance and mini-workshops.
 Well known ecologist and bird expert Chris Davey will accompany the group as the scientific expert.
 We will also have access to NSW Parks and Wildlife rangers for information on the flora, fauna and history of the island.
 Dates: 9 - 12 November 2018 - Departs Narooma, NSW, around midday on Friday 9 November (thirty minute boat trip across to Montague Island). - Returns to Narooma early afternoon on Monday 12 November 2018 (Note: Departure times and dates may vary depending on weather conditions).
-Bookings are now open - only 15 places available.
-Payment of $820 inc. GST is due by 30 August 2018; payments may be made by instalments on request.
+SOLD OUT - If you would like to be placed on a waiting list, please contact email@example.com Full payment of $820 inc. GST is due by 1 August 2018; payments may be made by installments on request.

 NatureArt Sketchers - Monthly Field Outings